0nyr/avalanche/README.md

 [100%] Built target avalanche
 ```

 ## commands

 ### CMake

 `cmake -S . -B ./build/`: run CMake to build the project. `-S` is the source directory where the `CMakeLists.txt` file is located.

 ## TODO

-* [ ] Add list of UIObject and sort the list by a custom comparator, from minimum z (closest to the viewer) to max z (furthust to the viewer).
+* [X]~~Add list of UIObject and sort the list by a custom comparator, from minimum z (closest to the viewer) to max z (furthust to the viewer).~~ No need for such a system since we are not in a game where elements are going to be displayed with different levels of depth depending of the y coordinate.
+* [ ] Make the actual logic of the game.